-Financial Aid Counseling and Financial Clearance Date
+Applying for Financial Aid and Financial Aid Counseling

 The student is encouraged to apply for federal and state grant program funding to determine the student's eligibility.
-A student who intends to seek federal financial aid program assistance is required to contact the Office of Financial Aid at least 30 days prior to the start of a semester to complete the application process, submit all required documents and materials requested, and finalize a financial assistance plan by the end of the Add/Drop Period.
-A student whose financial assistance plan is not finalized by the end of the Add/Drop Period will not be allowed to attend class.
+A student seeking federal or state financial aid program assistance should submit all potential aid applications at least 30 days prior to the start of a semester.
+Failure to submit all required applications, documentation, and materials requested by the end of the semester could result in a large unpaid tuition bill.
+Financial aid counseling is always available by phone, Teams meetings, or in person.